-Summary Current intake recommendations of 200 to 600 IU vitamin D per day may be insufficient for important disease outcomes reduced by vitamin D.
+Summary-The current intake recommendations of 200 to 600 IU vitamin D/d may be insufficient for important disease outcomes reduced by vitamin D.

-Introduction This study assessed the benefit of higher-dose and higher achieved 25-hydroxyvitamin D levels [25(OH) D] versus any associated risk.
+Introduction-To assess the benefit of higher dose and higher achieved 25-hydroxyvitamin D levels (25(OH)D) versus any associated risk.